 The incident and Gilda's response to it may be upsetting for some viewers of the opera.
 It does lead to a dramatic scene and some interesting music, though, as shown in the video below.
 In "Si vendetta tremenda vendetta", Rigoletto vows to seek vengeance for the Duke's action while Gilda pleads for his safety.

 Leo Nucci is an Italian baritone who is famous for his depiction of Rigoletto with respect to both his singing and his acting.
 He's played the role hundreds of times.
-He's currently seventy-six and is still performing and being asked to play Rigoletto.
+He's currently seventy-seven and is still performing and being asked to play Rigoletto.

 Leo Nucci (Rigoletto) and Inva Mula (Gilda)